 Planning for Post-Retirement

-After spending decades of your life planning and saving for retirement, be sure to not allow post-retirement planning to fall to the wayside.
+After spending decades of your life planning and saving for retirement, be sure not to allow post-retirement planning to fall to the wayside.

 Having a long-term plan that accounts for life expectancy and a reasonable rate of return can ease fears from short-term market stressors and assist with putting immediate gains and losses into perspective.